!Give us a call button

 First and foremost, reach out to your veterinarian.
 If there is an undiscovered medical issue, it is crucial to address it promptly.
 Some puppies may need behavioral training.
 Medicine can be highly effective in certain situations.
 (Note: It is important to always consult your veterinarian before giving anything to your dog.)

-In addition to traditional treatments, alternative therapies like veterinary acupuncture have shown promising results in managing canine anxiety for some dogs.
+In addition to traditional treatments, alternative therapies such as veterinary acupuncture have shown promising results in managing anxiety in dogs.
+This approach offers a non-invasive option to support a dog’s mental health and can be particularly effective for those sensitive to medication or experiencing chronic stress.
 Consult with your veterinarian to see if this might be a suitable option for your pet.

 It’s important to make sure that your furry friend gets enough mental and physical activity.
 Taking Fido for walks and engaging in playtime will help him release his pent-up energy in a beneficial manner.
 This is also great for building strong connections.
 Establishing a regular schedule for your canine’s walks and playtime can also help Fido gain a sense of stability.
 It’s also important to make sure your furry pal has plenty of fun toys to play with.